Kelechi-uo/Darey.io_PBL_DevOps/Project_3.md

 ![Alt text](Project3_images/post-request.jpeg)

 Create a GET request to your API on http://<PublicIP-or-PublicDNS>:5000/api/todos.
-This request retrieves all existing records from out To-do application (backend requests these records from the database and sends it us back as a response to GET request).
+This request retrieves all existing records from our To-do application (backend requests these records from the database and sends it back to us as a response to GET request).

 ![Alt text](Project3_images/get-request.jpeg)

-**Optional task:** Try to figure out how to send a DELETE request to delete a task from out To-Do list.
+**Optional task:** Try to figure out how to send a DELETE request to delete a task from our To-Do list.

 **Hint:** To delete a task – you need to send its ID as a part of DELETE request.